topcoder-platform/topcoder-x-processor/README.md

 ### Issue Assignment
 When an user is assigned to an issue then 'issue.assigned' event will be captured and processed as
-- processor will get the Topcoder handle for such user using Ranger self service tool api
+- processor will get the Topcoder handle for such user using Ragnar self service tool api
 - if user is found then the topcoder challenge associated with that issue will be updated as
   - topcoder user will be assigned
 - if user is not found in mapping
   - comment on github issue will added as :
   ```
-  @username, please sign-up with Ranger Self-service tool.
+  @username, please sign-up with Ragnar Self-service tool.
   ```
   - user will be unassigned from issue